 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses (Topic 326) ("ASU 2016-13"), which requires entities to measure all expected credit losses for financial assets held at the reporting date based on historical experience, current conditions, and reasonable and supportable forecasts.
 This replaces the existing incurred loss model and is applicable to the measurement of credit losses on financial assets measured at amortized cost.
 This guidance is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019.
-Early application is permitted for all entities for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018.
 Adopting the standard did not have a material impact on our condensed consolidated financial statements.

 In August 2018, the FASB issued ASU No. 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement ("ASU 2018-13"), which eliminates, modifies, and adds disclosure requirements for fair value measurements.
 This guidance is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019.
-Early application is permitted.
 Adopting the standard did not have a material impact on our condensed consolidated financial statements.

 In August 2018, the FASB issued ASU 2018-15, Intangibles-Goodwill and Other-Internal-Use Software (Subtopic 350-40), Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That is a Service Contract, which aligns the requirements for capitalizing implementation costs in cloud computing arrangements with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software.
 This guidance is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019.
-Entities can choose to adopt the new guidance prospectively or retrospectively.
 Adopting the standard did not have a material impact on our condensed consolidated financial statements.